 9. Clear tinder.
 Don’t let dead leaves, debris and pine needles that can catch embers pile up in gutters and vents or on your roof or under decks.
 Keep a five-foot perimeter around your home (referred to as the immediate zone) free of anything combustible.

 Stay informed and fire-wise.
-Read this article from the National Fire Protection Association for more tips on how to reduce fire threats around your home.
+Please visit the National Fire Protection Association website listed below for more tips on how to reduce fire threats around your home.